ianstrang2/berkoTNF/docs/marketing_spec.md

 ## The 5-a-side football app your mates will obsess over.
 ### And the game that finally runs itself.

-Right now your club lives inside a chaotic WhatsApp thread, a captain's memory, and a spreadsheet from the Stone Age.

-Capo is the casual football app that pulls everything into one clean, addictive, brilliantly simple football system — **career stats for the players, zero admin for the organiser, fair teams every week.**
+Capo is the casual football app that pulls everything into one clean, addictive, brilliantly simple football system — **fantasy-style stats and profiles for the players, zero admin for the organiser, fair teams every week.**

 [Get the App]
 Login (top-right)